SebastianDahle/PlasmaSolution/README.md

 ![PlasmaSolution-logo](https://github.com/SebastianDahle/PlasmaSolution/blob/master/PlasmaSolution.jpg "PlasmaSolution-logo")
 The project *PlasmaSolution* is a Marie Sklodowoska Curie Actions - Individual Fellowship by the European Commission that aims to implement non-thermal plasma technology at the Department of Wood Science and Technology, Biotechnical Faculty, University of Ljubljana, Slovenia.
 Further goal of the project is the development and testing of plasma-cured coatings for wood protection as an innovative new appraoch in coatings deposition.

+The equipment and methodology developed in the PlasmaSolution project shall be made openly available to everyone interested in reproducing or applying them.
+Participation in the activities and further developments are more than welcome!
+In case of questions and remarks, please contact Sebastian Dahle via [sebastian.dahle@bf.uni-lj.si](mailto:sebastian.dahle@bf.uni-lj.si).

 ## WARNING

 **!!
 Dealing with plasma involves using high voltages.
 Please make sure you are familiar with all safety instructions and necessary practices!**